This is Part Three of a four-part developer series from Evan Glazer.

 android to build properly when our Jenkinsfile specifies the pipeline.

-Open your master, click Jenkins (small drop-down arrow next to text)-> Manage Jenkins -> Manage Nodes
+Open your controller, click Jenkins (small drop-down arrow next to text)-> Manage Jenkins -> Manage Nodes

 Click New Node in the sidebar menu